jqnatividad/qsv/README.md

 * `mimalloc` (default) - use the mimalloc allocator (see [Memory Allocator](docs/PERFORMANCE.md#memory-allocator) for more info).
 * `apply` - enable `apply` command.
 This swiss-army knife of CSV transformations is very powerful, but it has a lot of dependencies that increases both compile time and binary size.
 * `fetch` - enables the `fetch` and `fetchpost` commands.
+* `foreach` - enable `foreach` command (not valid for Windows).
 * `generate` - enable `generate` command.
-* `full` - enable to build qsv binary variant which is feature-capable.
-* `all_full` - enable to build qsv binary variant with all features enabled (apply,fetch,foreach,generate,luajit,python).
-* `nopython_full` - enable to build qsvnp binary variant with all features (apply,fetch,foreach,generate,luajit) EXCEPT python.
-* `lite` - enable to build qsvlite binary variant with all features disabled.
-* `datapusher_plus` - enable to build qsvdp binary variant - the [DataPusher+](https://github.com/dathere/datapusher-plus) optimized qsv binary.
-* `nightly` - enable to turn on nightly/unstable features in the `rand`, `regex`, `hashbrown`, `parking_lot` and `pyo3` crates when building with Rust nightly/unstable.
-* `self_update` - enable self-update engine, checking GitHub for the latest release.

-The following "power-user" features can be abused and present "foot-shooting" scenarios:

 * `lua` - enable `lua` command.
 Embeds a [Lua 5.4](https://www.lua.org/about.html) interpreter into qsv.
 * `luajit` - enable `luajit` command.
 Embeds a [LuaJIT 2.0](https://luajit.org/luajit.html) interpreter into qsv.
 LuaJIT is a Just-In-Time compiler for the Lua 5.1 language and is thus much faster than Lua.
 Note that the `lua` and `luajit` interpreters are mutually exclusive features.
-* `foreach` - enable `foreach` command (not valid for Windows).
 * `python` - enable `py` command (requires Python 3.6+ shared library).
 Note that qsv will look for the Python shared library (libpython.* on Linux/macOS, python*.dll on Windows) for the Python version it was compiled against and will abort if the library is not found, even if you're not using the `py` command.
 Check [Python](#python) section for more info.
+* `self_update` - enable self-update engine, checking GitHub for the latest release.
+Note that `self-update` will only check for new releases if you manually built qsv.
+It will only offer the choice to update itself for the prebuilt binaries published on GitHub.
+In this way, you don't need to worry that your manually built qsv will be overwritten by a self-update.

+* `full` - enable to build qsv binary variant which is feature-capable.
+* `all_full` - enable to build qsv binary variant with all features enabled (apply,fetch,foreach,generate,luajit,python,self_update).
+* `nopython_full` - enable to build qsv binary variant with all features (apply,fetch,foreach,generate,luajit,self_update) EXCEPT python.
+* `lite` - enable to build qsvlite binary variant with all features disabled.
+* `datapusher_plus` - enable to build qsvdp binary variant - the [DataPusher+](https://github.com/dathere/datapusher-plus) optimized qsv binary.
+* `nightly` - enable to turn on nightly/unstable features in the `rand`, `regex`, `hashbrown`, `parking_lot` and `pyo3` crates when building with Rust nightly/unstable.

 > ℹ️ **NOTE:** `qsvlite`, as the name implies, always has **non-default features disabled**. `qsv` can be built with any combination of the above features using the cargo `--features` & `--no-default-features` flags.
 The pre-built `qsv` binaries has **all applicable features valid for the target platform**[^7].

 ## License